No1KnowsOnlyMe/App-Dev/README.md

 Memorable Scenes

-1.The Hallway Fight Scene: Cobb’s teammate Arthur (Joseph Gordon-Levitt) fights in a rotating hallway, showcasing a jaw-dropping action sequence.
+1. The Hallway Fight Scene: Cobb’s teammate Arthur (Joseph Gordon-Levitt) fights in a rotating hallway, showcasing a jaw-dropping action sequence.

-2.Limbo City: Cobb and Ariadne (Elliot Page) explore a crumbling, dreamlike city in limbo, representing the consequences of losing oneself in dreams.
+2. Limbo City: Cobb and Ariadne (Elliot Page) explore a crumbling, dreamlike city in limbo, representing the consequences of losing oneself in dreams.

 ---